Quick-start Guide for Debugging with the Arduino IDE 2

 Check: Start IDE and check the About Arduino entry under the Arduino or Help menu for the version number.
 It should be >= 2.3.0.

-Step 2: Install new board definition files
+Step 2: Install new board manager files

 Download the dw-link firmware.
 This means you should